Natural latex comes from the milky fluid in the bark of the rubber tree (Hevea Brasiliensis).

 Rubber trees require a specific microclimate and originated in South America.
 Today they are mainly found in the tropics of South East Asia and Africa.

-Rubber trees cannot grow in Europe because of the climate.
-Any ‘European Latex’ is therefore either a petroleum-based product or is manufactured using imported latex.
+Rubber trees cannot grow in non-tropical areas because of the climate.
+Any ‘Western Latex’ is therefore either a petroleum-based product or is manufactured using imported latex.